Ph.D. in Pharmacology

-Students enter immediately into the pharmacology core curriculum as preparation for advanced training experiences including an industrial rotation at Pfizer.
+Students enter immediately into the pharmacology core curriculum as preparation for advanced training experiences including an industrial rotation at Pfizer or Biogen.
 The average tenure of Ph.D. candidates in the Biomolecular Pharmacology training program is five years.
-The major focus of the training program is the development of expertise in basic research.
-The first year and a half of the program entails emphasis on formal course work.
-In addition, on matriculation students begin a sequence of four required laboratory rotations.
+The major focus of the training program is the development of expertise in basic and translational research.
+The first 18 months of the program emphasize formal course work.
+In addition, on matriculation students begin a sequence of three required laboratory rotations.
 The laboratory rotations provide students with the opportunity to investigate potential areas for dissertation research while enhancing the breadth of their training.

 During the last three years in the program, the primary emphasis is on dissertation research.
 Students are also required to complete advanced level course work, report on their dissertation research, and participate in activities consistent with their development as future scientists.
 Details of these activities are provided below.
-Students in the program receive essential training in pharmacology with special emphasis on molecular pharmacology.
+Students in the program receive essential training in pharmacology with a special emphasis on molecular pharmacology.
 The goal of this program is to produce scientists who have an understanding of, and first-hand experience with, the major questions and technologies on the cutting edge of molecular pharmacology.

 Since the inception of this training program, most students have entered through the Department of Pharmacology.
-Students are also accepted into the program through the Department of Biomedical Engineering and Graduate Program in Neuroscience.
+Students are also accepted into the program through the Department of Biomedical Engineering and the Graduate Program in Neuroscience.
 Each of these Ph.D. programs requires 64 credit hours for completion plus a qualifying examination and a successful oral defense.
-Each of the programs has specific requirements, and individual programs of study for the Ph.D. degree are determined by each student in consultation with a faculty advisor and the Program Graduate Education Committee.
+Each of the programs has specific requirements, and individual programs of study for the Ph.D. degree are determined by each student in consultation with a faculty advisor and the Graduate Education Committee.